-Grants of Awards will be made by those directors who are non-employee directors within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and outside directors within the meaning of Section 162(m) of the Code, provided that the Compensation Committee or such other committee designated by the Board (the "Committee") shall have the authority to grant Awards on a quarterly basis to new hires.
+Grants of Awards will be made by those directors who are non-employee directors within the meaning of Rule 16b-3 of the Exchange Act and outside directors within the meaning of Section 162(m) of the Code, provided that the Compensation Committee or such other committee designated by the Board (the "Committee") shall have the authority to grant Awards on a quarterly basis to new hires.
 As used in this description, the term "Granting Authority" means such members of the Board or, with respect to quarterly grants, the Committee.
 The Granting Authority determines which eligible employees, consultants and directors receive Awards, the types of Awards to be received and the terms and conditions thereof.
-The Granting Authority to waive conditions relating to an Award or accelerate vesting of Awards.
+The Granting Authority has the authority to waive conditions relating to an Award or accelerate vesting of Awards.